johanthoren/daylight-wallpaper/README.md

 A simple script to set certain wallpapers at various times during the day depending on the current daylight at your location.

-I'm using these with a collection of MacOS Big Sur wallpapers that I found online.
-I'm sure you can find it by using your favorite search engine, I don't want to include them for copyright reasons.
+You can use this with any type of pictures, but it works very well with landscape photos that change as the day progresses, such as used by a very popular closed source operating system based in California.
+I'm sure you can find such pictures by using your favorite search engine, I don't want to include any for copyright reasons.
 But it will work with any images you seem fit.
 Just rename the files in accordance with the help text instructions.

 ## Example usage
 I recommend using this with **cron** and a few environment variables as such: